 - How much do you have in savings?
 How much of this are you willing to put towards the wedding?
 You should always keep an emergency fund to cover things like a car breakdown or new boiler, plus it’s best not to dip into a special saving fund you’ve been building, like a house deposit.

 - Write down exactly how much take-home income you both get each month.
 Take away all your financial commitments that won’t change, e.g. rent/mortgage, gym membership, transport costs, food budget, a holiday you’ve already booked.
 On top of all the above, you’ll want to treat yourself to dinners out or movies with friends, a nice bottle of wine at the weekend and birthday gifts for friends and family, so set aside a realistic amount for that.

 - What’s left is the amount each month you have to spend or save for your wedding.
 The best thing is to put this into a separate bank account as soon as your salary comes in so you won’t be tempted to use some.
 We’d recommend splitting this up even further and putting a small amount into your emergency fund too.
 Say you have £3,000 in savings and you can save £400 a month, you now know it’ll take you 18 months to save up for a £10,000 wedding.

 - The majority of your costs will come upfront.
 It might not be the full amount, but it could be 50% to secure your venue, for example, so it’s worth starting to save before you begin booking – even if it’s tempting to rush into planning.
-It could be worth considering a wedding loan if you both feel happy about it; we have an article explaining what you need to know about wedding loans if that feels like the right decision for you.
+There are such things as wedding loans but it's key to make sure you both feel comfortable about taking on a loan and that you have a clear plan and timeline for paying it off.